umbraco/UmbracoDocs/13/umbraco-cms/reference/content-delivery-api/output-caching.md

 - The cache does not expire automatically when content changes.
 Therefore, editors will experience increased publishing time when making changes to existing content.

 {% hint style="info" %}
-Request made in preview mode are not subject to output caching.
+Requests made in preview mode are not subject to output caching.
 {% endhint %}

 ## When _not_ to use output caching